Last Updated on September 7, 2022 by Editor

 VISIT: Empty Sky Memorial at Liberty State Park

-Two 210-foot long brushed steel rectangular slabs, lying on their sides and inscribed with the names of 749 victims of 9-11 from NJ, represent the fallen World Trade Towers.
+Two 210-foot long brushed steel rectangular slabs, lying on their sides and inscribed with the names of 749 victims of 9-11 from NJ, represent the fallen World Trade Center Towers at the Empty Sky Memorial in Liberty State Park.
 Peer through them towards downtown NYC, and they reintroduce the towers back into the skyline.

 It’s a poignant optical illusion, plunging you back to that horrific day.
-In the park, you can also visit the interactive Liberty Science Center, or take a quick ferry to the Statue of Liberty.
+In Liberty State Park, you can also visit the interactive Liberty Science Center, or take a quick ferry to the Statue of Liberty and Ellis Island.
 Be aware that there are no signs to the Memorial, but Liberty Park Visitor’s Center staff will provide you with a map to get you there.
-Park open daily 6am-10pm.

 PHOTO OP: Colgate Clock

-This is the most pristine, museum-like, collaborative, mixed use storage facility of its kind.
+The Mana Contemporary is the most pristine, museum-like, collaborative, mixed-use storage facility of its kind.
 Anywhere in the world.

-A brand new concept, championed by two Israeli guys, Moishe Mana and Eugene Lamey, who brought Moishe’s Moving to New York, the million square-foot Mana Contemporary has coalesced into a self-contained networking community for the performing and fine arts: Basically, a terrarium for artists and those who work with them.
+Championed by two Israeli guys, Moishe Mana and Eugene Lamey, who brought Moishe’s Moving to New York, the million-square-foot Mana Contemporary has coalesced into a self-contained networking community for the performing and fine arts: Basically, a terrarium for artists and those who work with them.

 What began as a storage and shipping center is now a magnet for artists and art collectors – and now the public as well.

-Mana and Lamey asked high profile collectors, “why keep your artwork packed in crates when you can exhibit your collections for all to see?
+Mana and Lamey asked high-profile collectors, “Why keep your artwork packed in crates when you can exhibit your collections for all to see?
 They’re here, anyway.”
-So the partners built big, bright, gleaming galleries to showcase contemporary art to greatest effect.
+So the partners built big, bright, gleaming galleries to showcase contemporary art to the greatest effect.

 Then, Mana and Lamey enticed established and emerging artists to this repurposed tobacco factory, opening 100 individual studios that provide both solitude and “lets-get-a-cuppa-coffee” community.
 (When an artist’s studio door is open, it’s an invitation to come in and talk).